Granshmeyr/Product-Database-Builder/README.md

-# Product Database Builder
+# Retail Scripts

+A few scripts to aid retail processes.

+* Google Sheets as back-end, doubles as back-end for AppSheet
-Dynamically build a product database using multiple barcode-driven APIs.
+* Dynamically build product database from APIs

-This is a retail-oriented application which is used to dynamically build a product database  on-the-fly.

-A Google Sheets document is used in the back-end to store the product entries.
-This document can then double as a back-end for a Google AppSheet application or even a Google Form to quickly deploy an inventory management solution.
+* Extremely simple very-low-security login system for free AppSheet plan

 ## Usage

+#### Product Database Builder

-You will not be able to use this application without some basic Python knowledge and `gspread` knowledge.
+You will not be able to use this script without some basic Python knowledge and `gspread` knowledge.
 Small modifications to `product_database_builder.py` are required.

 Most 'settings' related properties are currently hard-coded within the `product_database_builder.py` script.
 Pending UPC codes are grabbed from a worksheet within a 'Retail Company' document, and new product entries are written to another worksheet within the same document.